juanpacajigas/Columbia-FinTech-HOMEWORK-UNIT-5/Instructions/Starter_Code/Financial Report.md

 # Budget Analysis

 We start our analysis by fetching transactions for the last 90 days.
+We are using the Plaid API and the sandbox dataset they make available.
 The categories in that set of data are the following:

     ['Payment']